Powerlearnproject/se-day1-assignment-vanebi/README.md

      Importance: It is crucial for confirming that the software is ready for deployment and satisfies the end-user expectations, thus ensuring customer satisfaction.

-#Part 2: Introduction to AI and Prompt Engineering
+# Part 2: Introduction to AI and Prompt Engineering

-Define prompt engineering and discuss its importance in interacting with AI models.
+# 10. Define prompt engineering and discuss its importance in interacting with AI models.

 Prompt engineering is the practice of crafting effective instructions or queries to interact with AI models.
 It involves formulating prompts—specific commands or questions—that guide the AI in generating desired responses.
 This process is essential for harnessing the full potential of AI, allowing users to communicate their needs clearly and effectively.
 Importance of Prompt Engineering